 Standing in line waiting to order food.
 Debating if you want to go to that birthday party, because you’ll have to introduce yourself.
 Knowing you’d excel at the job promotion, but questioning yourself because it requires public presentations.
 Having a lot to say, but not saying it, because of how you might look if the words refuse to come out.

-The goal of this intensive program is to equip you with the knowledge, skills, and fortitude to address your stuttering in a way that makes sense for you.
-You’ll learn about the physical aspects of speech production, ranging from classic stuttering techniques to advanced work with voice and singing specialists.
+The goal of this program is to equip you with the knowledge, skills, and fortitude to address your stuttering in a way that makes sense for you.
+We have divided the curriculum into ten distinct classes, each with a different topic.
+The curriculum covers everything from introductory basics to advanced skills.

 Community, peer-based support is an essential component of this program.
 Activities, exercises, and instruction are vital, but the real catalyst of this type of therapy is exploring these challenging topics alongside other people.
 Each participant is required to set their own goals and write their own path for stuttering success, and no two people will be exactly the same.
 By actively encouraging one another on your individual paths, you not only experience change for yourself—you will help others create change for themselves.

-Location: speech IRL, 73 W Monroe, Chicago, IL 60603
+Location: speech IRL, 73 W Monroe, Chicago, IL

 The combination of group therapy and intensive practice makes intensive therapy programs one of the most effective types of stuttering therapy.
-According to recent research (Irani et al., 2012), participants in intensive therapy programs make long-lasting positive changes in both measures of speech disfluency and attitudes surrounding stuttering.
-Similar stuttering intensive programs result in significant long-term improvements in fluency, and reduction of struggle and avoidance (Blomgren et al., 2005; Pollard, 2012).
-Intensive programs heavily incorporate aspects of support and community.
+According to recent research (Irani et al., 2012), participants in group therapy programs make long-lasting positive changes in both measures of speech disfluency and attitudes surrounding stuttering.
+Similar stuttering programs result in significant long-term improvements in fluency, and reduction of struggle and avoidance (Blomgren et al., 2005; Pollard, 2012).
+Group programs heavily incorporate aspects of support and community.
 Involvement in support groups result in more positive feelings about identifying as a person who stutters and lesson the life impact associated with stuttering (Murgallis et al., 2015).